Research team

 Dr Sarah Ball

-Dr Sarah Ball is a Postdoctoral Research Fellow working on ARC Linkage Project titled ‘The new digital governance of welfare-to-work’.
 Prior to this she completed her PhD at the Institute of Social Science Research at the University of Queensland.
 Her research explored the use of behavioural insights and experimental methods in the development of social policy in the Australian Federal Government.
-Prior this she worked for 5 years in the Australian Public Service, where she developed a deep interest in public administration, knowledge sharing and evidence-based policy.
+She has worked for both the Australian Public Service Commission and the Department of Social Services, where she developed a deep interest in public administration, knowledge sharing and evidence-based policy.